 Wac Arts is a creative community hub aiming to unleash the potential of young people through the arts activities including dance, music and theatre.
 It shares its premises, the grade II listed Old Hampstead Town Hall in Belsize Park, north London, with partners who include the University of the Third Age, Akademi, South Asian Dance and the London Gay Men’s Chorus.

-The Old Town Hall was built in 1878 on a corner plot on Haverstock Hill, and was hailed as ‘handsome and solid’ (though later, Pevsner called it ‘crushingly mean’: clearly its Italianate baroque qualities did not find favour with that arch-modernist).
-Whatever, it has an imposing, institutional feel to it at odds with Wac Arts aspiration to be open and welcoming to its community.
-Their IOWA masterplan (Inside Out Wac Arts) aims to open up the Old Town Hall to provide better access, more visibility and a wider public welcome.
+Built in 1878 on a corner plot on Haverstock Hill, The Old Town Hall was hailed as ‘handsome and solid’ (though later, Pevsner called it ‘crushingly mean’: clearly its Italianate baroque qualities did not find favour with that arch-modernist!).
+Whatever, it has an imposing, institutional feel to it at odds with WAC Arts aspiration to be open and welcoming to its community.
+Their IOWA masterplan (Inside Out WAC Arts) aims to open up the Old Town Hall to provide better access, more visibility and a wider public welcome.
 They appointed Ash Sakula for its first phase.